 Mill Valley real estate is among the most expensive in the County: single family homes for sale are priced from $450,000 to $7,000,000, and condominiums from $270,000 to $1,500,000.
-Click on the Mill Valley Real Estate Market Report Link for monthly updated market data and on the Mill Valley Real Estate link for weekly updated charts on the Mill Valley Real Estate market.
+Click here for Mill Valley, CA Homes For Sale and here for detailed, up to date information about the Mill Valley Real Estate Market.

 About our community…